 Gurpreet Shah emphasises that the cladding is like a thermal layer to minimise heat gain/winter frost gain.
 If installed correctly with proper vapour cavities and ideally using climate favouring cladding materials with adequate insulation, the thermal mass can be rightly reduced, which in turn would make the internal environment of a structure very pleasant with little or no requirement for mechanical measures to regulate the temperatures inside.
-Adding to this, Kanchwala points out that designs like filler slabs, double roof, cavity walls, composite walls, and shadings also help insulate buildings.
+Adding to this, Kanchwala points out that designs like filler slabs, double roofs, cavity walls, composite walls, and shadings also help insulate buildings.

 Contrary to the above comment of Gurpreet Shah, Rajan Govind observes that for Indian climatic conditions, insulations do not necessarily add significant benefits (except in very hot regions).
 Insulated cladding will benefit in reducing heat loads only for very hot climates, notes Govind.
-Furthermore, such cladding is majorly used on walls in front of shear wall or beam/column locations.
-He also points out that any cladding system should be equipped with ventilated rain screen principle, so that the cladding system will have an extended life and lesser risk of corrosion and damage.
+Furthermore, such cladding is majorly used on walls in front of shear walls or beam/column locations.
+He also points out that any cladding system should be equipped with ventilated rain screen principle so that the cladding system will have an extended life and lesser risk of corrosion and damage.

 The acoustic performance of the cladding depends upon the substrate behind the cladding which may vary as per the thickness of the wall and constructions, says Amit Shah.
-Devesh Kumar adds that insulated façade provides better sound absorption.
+Devesh Kumar adds that an insulated façade provides better sound absorption.